codetojoy/self/personal/Quotes.md

 * "Automated tests are faithful; documentation will break your heart." - Michael Easter on software development
     - `/* Horse string length into correctitude */` - comment by programmer, according to undergrad textbook
 * "Never underestimate the willingness of others to spend *your* time." - Michael Easter
+* "There's no such thing as boredom; there's only boring people." - Michael Easter

 ### Colleagues, School